Lebanese army frees four Syrian hostages

 The clan said its abductions were in response to the capture of one of its kinsmen by Syrian rebels trying to topple Assad.

-The clan later released all but the four Syrians and the Turkish national.
-The Turk is now the only person still being held.

-Meqdad family spokesman Maher Meqdad said the hostage was shot and wounded in the raid, but an official at the Turkish embassy said he was in good health.
+The clan later released all but the four Syrians and the Turk, who the Meqdad family spokesman Maher Meqdad said was shot and wounded in the raid and is now the only hostage left.

 The army said it had freed the four in a midnight raid in a southern suburb of the capital controlled by the powerful Shi'ite guerrilla group Hezbollah, a long-time ally of Assad in Lebanon.
 Critics had accused the group of tolerating or authorising the abductions.